Anurag Ankit Kumar talks about creating artwork out of what you love instead of trying to discover or come up with a “new” style of your own.

 How did you decide to become an artist?

 Anurag Ankit Kumar: Ever since I was little, I was so invested in cartoons and loved making them.
 Even during school, I was always doodling in my notebook.
-However, I was always in a dilemma whether to choose this as a career since rumor had it that artists barely make a living.
+However, I was always in a dilemma about whether to choose this as a career since rumor had it that artists barely make a living.
 I never left doing art as it was like dopamine to me.

-After some brainstorming, I realized it’s better to become something that interests you rather than getting bored of my life doing something mundane.
+After some brainstorming, I realized it’s better to become something that interests you rather than get bored of my life doing something mundane.
 My decision of becoming an artist was later strengthened after meeting a lot of people over the internet who were making good enough money working as an artist.
 Here I am today, continuing down to the same road and not looking back.
 This road can be frustrating sometimes but, God, I love the process!